 The Leonard’s Legacy: Integrity.
 Innovation.

 In 1918, Marvin Leonard opened a small store that sold groceries and salvaged merchandise.
-He was soon joined by his brother Obie and the store eventually grew to occupy approximately 6 city blocks in downtown Fort Worth, Texas.
+He was soon joined by his brother, Obadiah Paul “Obie” Leonard, and the store eventually grew to occupy about 6 city blocks in downtown Fort Worth, Texas.
 Leonard Brothers became a store so large that even to this day it dwarfs anything that any single retail user has ever tried to accomplish.

-When the crowds at Leonard’s became so large that it created a parking problem in downtown Fort Worth, Leonards built the world’s only privately owned subway to shuttle customers from a remote parking area to the store in complete comfort.
+When the large crowds at Leonard’s created a parking problem in downtown Fort Worth, Marvin and Obie built the world’s only privately owned subway to shuttle customers from a remote parking area to the store in complete comfort.

-When prices for nationally known name brand merchandise went up, Leonards created their own store brands to save customers money.
-The store offered items such as Leonard’s brand lawn mowers and laundry detergent, Leonard’s brand cigars and bicycles, Leonard’s brand motor oil and a Leonard’s brand freezer to store the wonderful grocery bargains that were available every day at Leonards.
+As prices for nationally known name brand merchandise went up, Leonard’s responded with store brands to save customers money.
+The store offered items such as Leonard’s brand lawn mowers and laundry detergent, Leonard’s brand cigars and bicycles, Leonard’s brand motor oil and a Leonard’s brand freezer to store the wonderful grocery bargains that were available every day at Leonard’s.

-The Leonards Legacy is a part of what makes Bob Leonard a great champion for clients today.
-Legal Problem?
-Bob can help!
-Speak to long-time Fort Worth Champion, Board Certified Family Lawyer Bob Leonard.
+The Leonard’s Legacy is a part of what makes Attorney Bob Leonard a great champion for clients today.
+Like his grandfather, Bob understands how to assess a legal issue and create a solution unique to each case.